Equidistribution of $q$-orbits of closed geodesics: The main terms

 \subsection{Eisenstein contribution in homology}

-In this section we will determine the main term in the homological equidistribution problem as in Theorem \ref{thm:second} (i.e. the contribution coming from the Eisenstein element).
-Recall the Fourier expansion (\ref{eq:E2ast}) of the modified Eisenstein series $E^\ast_2$ which implies that
+In this section we will determine the main term in the homological equidistribution problem as in Theorem \ref{thm:second} (i.e.\ the contribution coming from the Eisenstein element).
+Combining Hecke's limit formula (\ref{eq:limitformula}), the Fourier expansion (\ref{eq:E2ast}) of the modified Eisenstein series $E^\ast_2$ and the formula for the normalized Whittaker function as in (\ref{eq:explicitWtilde}), we conclude that